gtvj/gtvj.github.io/objectives-2021.md

 ## Guitar

-Having exceeded 300 hours of practice in 2020 my plan for 2021 is to ensure that my practice sessions are of high-quality and incorporate the [principles of good practice](/2021/01/01/components-of-good-practice.html).
+Having exceeded 300 hours of practice in 2020 my plan for this year is to ensure that my practice sessions are of high-quality and incorporate the [principles of good practice](/2021/01/01/components-of-good-practice.html).

 One rule I have for 2021 is that **only deliberate, focussed practice is recorded as practice time**.
-It's fine to play something I know while watching, say, YouTube, but this can't be recorded towards my daily practice time.
+It's fine to play something I know while watching but this can't be recorded towards my daily practice time.

 <blockquote>
 The most crucial ingredient for success in music is what happens in the practice room